argoproj/argo-helm/charts/argo-cd/README.md

 Highlighted versions provide information about additional steps that should be performed by user when upgrading to newer version.

+### 7.6.9

+We have added the permission for the application controller on the applicationsets, to be able to create them in the target clusters.

 ### 7.0.0

 We changed the type of `.Values.configs.clusterCredentials` from `list` to `object`.